Cloverly Formation: Ceratopsians

+Ornithopods

 Saurischians

 Theropod eggshell fragments are known from the formation.
 Unidentifiable ornithomimid remains are present and most commonly represented by toe bones.
 Indeterminate allosauroid remains are known from the formation.
 Remains identified by John Ostrom as Ornithomimus are suspected by Jack Horner to be of a new ornithomimid genus.
 Possible remains of a microraptorian, a troodontid, and a basal tyrannosauroid similar to Moros have also been found here as well.